Steve Sample Sr.

-Steve Sample Sr. (1929/30 – 22 August 2020) was a bandleader, arranger, composer and jazz educator.
+Steve Sample Sr. (19 December 1930 – 22 August 2020) was a bandleader, arranger, composer and jazz educator.
 For more than 30 years, Sample was a professor in the Music Department of the University of Alabama, where he directed the Jazz Ensembles and taught music theory, arranging and jazz related courses.
-Sample trained many notable jazz musicians during his long tenure at Alabama, including Gary Wheat, Birch Johnson, Kelley O'Neal, Chris Gordon, Mervyn Warren, Cedric Dent, Beth Gottlieb, Mart Avant, Dick Aven and Ray Reach.
+Sample trained many notable jazz musicians during his long tenure at Alabama, including Gary Wheat, Birch Johnson, Kelley O'Neal, Chris Gordon, Mervyn Warren, Cedric Dent, Beth Gottlieb, Mart Avant, and Dick Aven.
 On September 26, 2008, Sample was inducted into the Alabama Jazz Hall of Fame for his contributions to jazz education.

 Early years

 Sample began playing and arranging professionally with traveling road bands in 1948, after graduating from University High School, Normal, Illinois.
 He traveled with various road bands until he enlisted in the Air Force in January 1951.
 From 1951 until January 1955, he played in and wrote arrangements for the 542nd USAF Band at Craig Air Force Base in Selma, Alabama.

 He enrolled at the University of Alabama in January 1955 and received his bachelor's degree in 1958.
 Sample joined the music faculty in September, 1958, and continued to work on his master's degree, receiving it in June, 1962.